 The liquid nitrogen (not provided with this kit) used to cool the superconductor can be hazardous if not properly handled.
+For those with little or no previous experience in handling liquid nitrogen, a separately-available introductory Futurescience VHS video about liquid nitrogen, may be very useful.
+(See the last page of this manual for ordering information.)
 If liquid nitrogen is mishandled, it can cause FROSTBITE, EYE DAMAGE, TORN FLESH, or ASPHYXIATION.
 Observe the following precautions:

 1. KEEP AWAY FROM CHILDREN.
-Liquid nitrogen must always be used or directly supervised by a knowledgeable adult.
+Liquid nitrogen must always be used, or directly supervised, by a knowledgeable adult.